Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Performance_Tuning/README.md

 Rows 25-28 in the CSV are used to configure the random write and read traffic.
 AxSIZE is set to 0x6 in column O, representing a burst size of 64.
 AxLEN is set to 0x1 in column N, representing a burst length of 2, so each random write burst is 128 bytes, matching the traffic spec.
 Just like the linear traffic lines, start_delay, is used to regulate the bandwidth of traffic being driven by the TG.
 For a burst length of 2, each write command requires two AXI clock cycles, and each read requires one cycle.
 The calculation of bandwidth vs. start_delay follows the same methodology explained for linear traffic.
 The write traffic is directed to a range of addresses, separate from that used for the linear traffic.
 The three random read traffic streams are directed to random addresses in three separate ranges within the range to which data is being written.

 # Building and Simulating the First Design Iteration
-1. As described in the earlier labs, create a new project with the xcvc1902-vsva2197-2MP-e-S-es1 part, and create a new block design.
+1. As described in the earlier labs, create a new project with the xcvc1902-vsva2197-2MP-e-S part, and create a new block design.
 2. Add one AXI NoC instance, and run block automation, with the following settings:
+    *   Control, Interface and Processing System: Unchecked
-    *	AXI Traffic Generator (AXI-MM Source): 1
+    *	AXI Traffic Generator: 1
-    *	External Source AXI-MM: None
+    *	External Sources: None
+    *	AXI BRAM Controller: None
+    *   Memory Controller Type: LPDDR
+    *   Number of Interleaved Memory Controllers: 1
     *	AXI Performance Monitor for PL-2-NOC AXI-MM pins: Checked
-    *	AXI BRAM Controller (AXI-MM Destination): None
-    *	Memory Controllers (DDR4): 1
+    *   AXI Clk Source: New/Reuse Simulation Clock and Reset Generator
 3. Run Connection Automation twice, selecting **All Automation** both times.
 4. Regenerate the layout.
 5. Edit the axi_noc_0 properties.